aws-solutions/media-insights-on-aws/README.md

 * ***Data plane API:*** this is used to create, update, delete and retrieve  media assets and metadata.

-* ***Data plane pipeline:*** this stores metadata for an asset that can be retrieved as a single block or pages of data using the objects AssetId and Metadata type.
-Writing data to the pipeline triggers a copy of the data to be stored in a **Kinesis Stream**.
+* ***Data plane pipeline:*** this stores metadata for an asset that can be retrieved using an object's AssetId and Metadata type.
+Writing data to the pipeline triggers a copy of the data to be stored in a **Kinesis Stream**, which is developers can hook up their front-end applications.

 # Installation Parameters